List of Morbid Angel members: 1998–2015

 With Erik Rutan back in the lineup, the group issued Gateways to Annihilation in 2000.
 The following year, Tucker was forced to step down due to "family and personal problems".
 He was replaced by Rutan's Hate Eternal bandmate Jared Anderson.
 By the summer of 2002, however, both Anderson and Rutan had left Morbid Angel to focus on Hate Eternal.
 After a short hiatus, it was announced in May 2003 that Morbid Angel had begun recording a new album as a trio, with Tucker returning.
 After the release of Heretic, the band added Monstrosity's Tony Norman as a touring guitarist.

 By August 2004, Tucker had left for a second time due to various "personal reasons, musical reasons and very logical reasons" (including health problems), with former frontman David Vincent returning to take his place.
 Erik Rutan also returned temporarily in the summer of 2006, taking the place of Tony Norman for a European tour running until August.
 After the tour, the band remained relatively inactive until May 2008, when it was announced that Thor "Destructhor" Myhren of Zyklon had joined as an official second guitarist, in time for the recording of a planned eighth album.

 In March 2010, drummer Pete Sandoval was forced to step down from Morbid Angel after undergoing back surgery.
 He was replaced by Tim Yeung, who was initially credited as a stand-in but ultimately remained with the band on a permanent basis.
 The new lineup issued Illud Divinum Insanus in 2011.
 In June 2015, a series of personnel changes occurred – first, it was announced that Tucker had returned, although Vincent initially claimed that he had not left; next, Yeung confirmed rumors that he too had left; and finally, Destructhor announced his departure a few days later.

 Since 2015

 Morbid Angel remained inactive for the rest of 2015 and all of 2016, before announcing its return in January 2017 with new guitarist Dan Vadim Von and drummer Scott Fuller.
 The new lineup released Kingdoms Disdained later that year.
+It was announced in March 2023 that drummer Charlie Koryn joined the band for its 2023 spring American tour.
+His first gig with the band was in Pensacola, Florida at Vinyl Music Hall.
+However he is not an official member.